 Empty Nesters Make Room for Hobbies

-The couple raised their family in the farmhouse next door where Steve was raised.
-Today that house serves as Steve’s farm office and Jodi’s workshop.
+The couple raised their family in a farmhouse next door, where Steve grew up and still raises hogs.
+That house serves as Steve’s farm office and Jodi’s workshop.
 The former kitchen and living room are filled with projects in various stages of re-purposing, including chalk-painted chairs to be sold at Hilltop Florist and Greenhouse in Mankato, where Jodi has worked for more than 20 years.

 Jodi studied graphic arts at South Central College in Mankato where she met Steve, who studied ag production.
 She says she began working part-time at flower shops when her kids were small because it allowed her to enjoy adult conversation and provided her with a creative outlet.
-The scale of Jodi’s gardens has grown as her children grew.
+The scale of Jodi’s gardens grew along with her children.

-“We had so much fun at the fair with our kids,” said Jodi, who grew up on a Minnesota dairy farm and belonged to 4-H.
+“We had so much fun at the fair with our kids,” said Jody, who grew up on a Minnesota dairy farm and belonged to 4-H.

 Now these empty nesters have adjusted to a new way of life.
 When their oldest son went to college, the family stopped farrowing.
-Jodi had been working in the farrowing barns, so this change gave her the opportunity to return to working in a floral shop.
+Jodi had been working in the farrowing barns, so this change gave her the opportunity to return to work in a floral shop.
 Steve and his brother, who had been farming together in a family corporation, decided to split the operation.
-A market crash prompted them to reevaluate the pork operation.
-Since 2015, Steve has leased his pig barns.
+Steve raised feeders and his brother raised the finishers.

-“This arrangement works well for us,” says Steve.
-“We’re responsible for the day-to-day care of the feeder pigs but we don’t have to assume any of the risk.
-Each month we know exactly what we’ll make.”
+“This arrangement works well for us,” Steve says.
+“We’re responsible for the day-to-day care of the feeder pigs but we don’t have to assume any of the risk.”

-“We went to FarmFest and spoke with a few different seed companies about dealerships,” says Steve.
-“We really liked the idea of working with a family-owned seed company.”
+“We really liked the idea of working with a family-owned seed company,” Steve says.